Mom's Spaghetti: Pasta sauce

 On October 24, 2023, Eminem announced on Instagram that he was going to sell Mom's Spaghetti tomato sauce online.
 They were made available to pre-order on the 26th, with shipping expected on the 29th.
 It sold out within a few hours.
-The 25 oz jars sold for US$13, each, while a two-pack is US$25.
 It contains "ground tomatoes, tomato paste, onions, sugar, garlic, carrots, canola oil, 'spices,' sea salt, and red wine vinegar."
 A review by Mashed concluded that it had less calories, sodium, and fat than most popular sauces, but more sugar.
+The sauce later became a recurring promotional item through the brand’s Detroit storefront, where limited-edition jars were sold during special events.